sr99622/libonvif/README.md

 specification for communicating with IP enabled compatible cameras.
 It will compile on Linux and Windows.

-It has comprehensive GUI sample program written in Python that includes the discovery functionality as well as controls for adjusting camera parameters and PTZ operations.
+It has a comprehensive GUI sample program written in Python that includes the discovery functionality as well as controls for adjusting camera parameters and PTZ operations.
 The GUI program has a record function that will write the camera stream to file and includes some basic media file management tools.
+The GUI also has a module plug in function that allows developers to access the video stream in numpy format for python processing.

 A utility program is included with libonvif that can be used as a maintenance tool and will discover compatible cameras on the local network and may be used